mbo33/LaserDetect-Release/README.md

 7. Place the phone in a stable position with a clear view of the ArUco target.
 The phone may be placed at an angle, but a distance of about 20–30 cm is recommended for testing.
 8. Test hits at the center, 12 o’clock, 3 o’clock, 6 o’clock, and 9 o’clock.
 9. Verify that the score, hit position, and UDP output match the actual hit location.
+10. To save battery, turn on "Power Save"
+11. Have fun.

 ## License